AI Workshop: learn to build apps with AI →

 Express: Send files to the client

-Express provides a handy method to transfer a file as attachment: Response.download().
+Express provides a handy method to send a file as an attachment: res.download().

-Once a user hits a route that sends a file using this method, browsers will prompt the user for download.
+When a user hits a route that sends a file using this method, the browser will prompt for download.

 app.get('/', (req, res) => res.download('./file.pdf'))